tectonic-typesetting/tectonic-typesetting.github.io/en-US/install.md

 [Continuum Analytics](https://www.continuum.io/)’ Anaconda Python framework, even though nothing in Tectonic uses Python.

-This method works for Linux and MacOS computers.
+This method works for Linux and macOS computers.

 ## If you already have Anaconda Python installed: